 There are special epitropic fibers that are made to resist static build-up.
 These types of textile fibers are crucial to certain jobs where static shocks could be dangerous like hospitals, computers, and near highly flammable chemicals.

 Strength is just what it sounds like.
 How much force will break a fiber or fabric?
 Nylon is one of the strongest commodity fibers available, while acetate is extremely weak.
 Acetate is very cheap and often used as a cost-saving alternative to line the inside of jackets.
 This is why in some fast fashion jackets the line starts to fray and rip from just a little bit of wear.

 Thermoplasticity describes how well a fiber can withstand exposure to heat.
 This is extremely important when we print, dye, and finish fabrics, because during these processes a lot of heat is necessary.

 A thermoplastic fiber will become soft from heat exposure.
 This allows for finishes such as heat setting, permanent press, and anti-wrinkle.
 In theory, the fiber is melted into place in permanent press garments.

 Wicking, the performance, and athletic apparel industries favorite buzzword.
 But, what is it really?
 Wicking is simply, how well a fiber can transfer moisture.

 During wicking, moisture moves from your body through the fabric to the surface of the fabric.
 The moisture then evaporates into the air.
 Effectively, wicking is just how well a fiber or fabric can move moisture.

 Ok here is the part you have been waiting for.
 What textile fibers to use when.

-Sign up for our newsletter to get updates on the release of the next virtue + vice Textiles 101 topic, Fibers in Fashion.
+Sign up for our newsletter to get updates on the release of the next virtue + vice Textiles 101 topic, Natural Plant Fibers.

-Fibers in Fashion will cover the pros and cons of virtually every fiber out there, and when to use what fiber for the highest performing clothes possible!
+Natural Plant Fibers will cover the pros and cons of virtually every plant fiber out there, and when to use what fiber for the highest performing clothes possible!